 The newly constructed Archäologisches Zentrum is situated in the direct vicinity of the Museumsinsel Berlin.
-It unites all archaeological facilities and operations at the Staatliche Museen zu Berlin – Preussischer Kulturbesitz under one roof for the first time.
+It unites all archaeological facilities and operations at the Staatliche Museen zu Berlin – Preussischer Kulturbesitz under one roof.

 Five archaeological collections of international renown use the Archäologisches Zentrum (which opened in 2012) as an interdisciplinary platform for their staff, for their research, and scientific work, and for their laboratories and research instruments.
 The five collections are: the Ägyptisches Museum und Papyrussammlung, the Antikensammlung, the Museum für Islamische Kunst, the Museum für Vor- und Frühgeschichte and the Vorderasiatisches Museum.
 In addition to these collections, the Archäologisches Zentrum also houses the Zentralarchiv, the Staatliche Museen’s central archive division, and the Archaeological Library, run by the Kunstbibliothek.